 The goal of the HSEMD training program is to prepare those involved in emergency management to effectively protect, prevent, mitigate, respond to and recover from all hazards.

-This newly formed Committee will explore ways to assist local communities with the establishment, maintenance and training needed for local CERT programs.
-The committee will focus on providing technical support
+The CERT Committee is designed to assist local communities with the establishment, maintenance and training needed for local CERT programs.
+The committee will focus on providing technical support and guidance

 A list of resources provided by Congresswoman Abby Finkenauer (1st District of Iowa) for the 2020 Derecho storm.